-I was borne in Kyoto, Japan in 1985 and graduated MFA from Sculpture Course in Fine Art (Kishio Suga Seminar) in Kanazawa College of Art in 2011.
-I am recently based in Los Angeles and Kyoto, and represents my artworks which are photography.
+I was borne in Kyoto, Japan in 1985, and graduated Master of Fine Arts from sculpture course (Kishio Suga Seminar) in Kanazawa College of Art in 2011.
+I am recently based in Kyoto and Los Angeles, and represents my artworks which are photography.

 Despite this dystopian world, similar to a sci-fi novel, this afterworld, provides a glimpse to a truth rarely seen.
-By discovering these artifacts, literally "foreign objects" in the natural world, and usually found in very remote locations, I try to photograph them similar to human faces, appealing to the viewer's humanity."
+By discovering these artifacts, literally "foreign objects" in the natural world, and usually found in very remote locations, I try to photograph them similar to human faces or viscera, appealing to the viewer's humanity.

-Because I consider fieldworks, that are possible to be made happened by artists who can move, have to cut out the subjects, that can’t move from there by themselves, on-site and to have power to inform to many people.
+Because I consider environmental field works, that are possible to be made happened by artists who can move, have to cut out the subjects, that can’t move from there by themselves, artists have the power to inform true stories from the fields to many people.